brunothg/RPiFanControle/README.md

 # RPiFanControle
-Python script for controlling a fan for the Raspberry Pi
+Python script for controlling a fan for the Raspberry Pi.
+The fan speed will be controlled depending on the SoC's temperature.
+All you'll need is a RaspberryPi 3 (other models should work either), a fan and a few electronics.

 ## Installation